Pope-Red-Cross/RedCrossWeb/README.md

-# Red Cross Website Repository
+# Pope Red Cross Website

 Welcome to the Red Cross Website repository!
 This is our first project on GitHub, dedicated to building a website aimed at spreading kindness and support to those in need.